LogtalkDotOrg/logtalk-for-vscode/README.md

 ## Configurations

 The user can configure settings via VS Code menu `File/Preferences/Settings`.
 Entering `Logtalk` in the input box will show up Logtalk settings.
-Follows a descrition of all the settings in this extension with their default values.
+Follows a description of all the settings in this extension with their default values.

 ### Logtalk environment variables

-Until VSCode allows defining settings from environment variable values, the following two settings must be manuallt defined:
+Until VSCode allows defining settings from environment variable values, the following two settings must be manually defined:

     "logtalk.home.path": ""
     "logtalk.user.path": ""